Lightly sweetened baked banana donuts are topped with a smooth dark chocolate glaze for a fabulous breakfast. (Jump to Recipe)

 - Spoon the batter into the donut cavities, or pipe them in by filling a gallon-sized bag with the batter, then snipping off a corner for a makeshift pastry bag.
 Fill each cavity about 2/3 of the way full, or else your donuts won't have holes in the middle!
 The recipe yields 8 donuts, so if you only have one donut pan, you'll have to bake the first 6 and then the other 2 afterwards.

 - While the donuts are baking, make the glaze.
-Place chocolate, coconut oil, heavy cream, and salt in a microwave-safe bowl, and heat in 30-second increments, stirring in between, until the chocolate melts.
-Whisk it all together and then whisk in the vanilla and espresso powder, if using, until a smooth and glossy glaze forms.
+Place chocolate, heavy cream, and butter in a microwave-safe bowl, and heat in 30-second increments, stirring in between, until the chocolate melts.
+Whisk it all together and then whisk in the vanilla, espresso powder (if using), and salt, until a smooth and glossy glaze forms.

 Notes

-Like this recipe?
+Like this recipe for baked banana donuts?
 Sign up for my email list to receive my recipes straight to your inbox every time I post!

 These donuts were great!
 Sometimes I find baked donuts to feel and taste too much like muffins, but these definitely had a more decadent feel.
 I did one batch with a gluten free flour mix (Namaste GF flour from Costco) and the batter was much drier and the tops didnt smooth out as it baked (so one half of the donut was a bit more spiky) but they still tasted great!
 My mom (who is gf) has already been asking me to make them again!